rkyzk/ecopost/README.md

 **"Search Stories" page**
 As preparatory steps:
 1. log in as testuser
-2. Make a post
+2. Make a post with title: 'blog test search'; content: 'content'; city: 'Freiburg'; country: Germany
-title: blog test search
-content: content
-city: Freiburg
-country: Germany

 Test No.| Test condition | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |
 ||Enter letters in the field "Liked more than" field|Enter 'a' in the field|Click on 'Search'|'a' won't be shown in the input box, and a message "Please enter at least one field." will appear in "Search Results" section.|'a' isn't shown in the input box, and a message "Please enter at least one field." appears in "Search Results" section.|pass|2023/5/2|
 ||test search by country|--|Enter 'Germany' for country.
 Click on 'Search'|'blog test search' will be displayed under Search Results|'blog test search' is displayed under Search Results|pass|2023/5/4|

-*Testing case sensitivity
+**Testing case sensitivity**
 As preparatory steps for test no. :
-- Create users "John" and "susan"
+1. Create users "John" and "susan"
-- log in as "John," and on "Write Stories" page, make two posts:
+2. log in as "John," and on "Write Stories" page, make two posts:
-1. title: 'Gray Cat'; content: 'test'; city: 'lowercased city'; country: 'Afghanistan'
+- title: 'Gray Cat'; content: 'test'; city: 'lowercased city'; country: 'Afghanistan'
-2. title: 'white cat'; content: 'test'; city: 'Capitalized City'; country: 'Afghanistan'
+- title: 'white cat'; content: 'test'; city: 'Capitalized City'; country: 'Afghanistan'
-- log in as "susan" and make one post:
+3. log in as "susan" and make one post:
-title: 'Brown Dog'; content: 'test'; city: 'test'; country: 'Afghanistan'
+- title: 'Brown Dog'; content: 'test'; city: 'test'; country: 'Afghanistan'

 Test No.| Test condition | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |